harmony-one/h/progress/konstantin-potapov.md

+2026-06-19 This week I reviewed and merged 7 PRs and prepared activation epochs for devnet.
+I also continued improving test performance: the current changes reduce test runtime by about 20% by removing unnecessary waits and repeated work from the test flow.

+---

 2026-06-12 This week I worked on improving test performance.
 I replaced fixed timeouts with health checks to reduce unnecessary waiting, added dependency caching, and removed duplicate compilation steps from the test flow.

 ---